Tuesday, December 16, 2025

-The latest from my press, Monongahela Books: four early American classics for woodland walking.
+The latest from Monongahela Books: eight pocket editions of voices from the Early Republic suitable for woodland walking.
 At roughly 4x7, they slip snugly into the pocket of a heavy overshirt or over-the-shoulder satchel.
-Emerson’s essay “Nature,” Thoreau’s “Wild Apples” & “Walking,” and the only known biographical sketch of “Johnny Appleseed” by one who knew him -- subjects steeped in the climate of an earlier America and suited to outdoor reverie and rumination.
+Emerson’s essays “Nature” & "Self-Reliance," Thoreau’s “Wild Apples,” “Walking” & "A Winter Walk," the only known biographical sketch of “Johnny Appleseed” by one who knew him, Dana Gioia's seminal essay on Longfellow, and a little-known essay on Whitman by one of his early biographers -- subjects steeped in the climate of an earlier America and suited to outdoor reverie and rumination.

-These are lightweight, bare-bones editions, free of backcover blurbs or scholarly clutter.
-(Not that commentary and notes are without their uses, but such fatter editions belong on the shelf, available for consultation, and not weighing down a hiker’s pack).
+These are lightweight, bare-bones editions, free of backcover blurbs or scholarly clutter -- (not that commentary and notes are without their uses, but such fatter editions belong on the shelf, available for consultation, and not weighing down a saunterer’s pack). ~~~ Six are currently available for purchase, while the other two are in the works.
+Each fits easily in the hand (leaving the other free for an apple or a pipe), while taking one’s repose on a mossy stone beside the trail, or under a spreading oak in a meadow.

 No comments: